larscom/go-bitvavo/README.md

 #### Candles

-Subscribe to candle events for market: `ETH-EUR`
+Subscribe to candle events for market: `ETH-EUR` with an interval of `5m`

 ```go
 func main() {